The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action. Four tabs are available:

 If you change those two parameters individually, the sub preset will switch to ‘custom’.

-💡If you find yourself triggering notes unintentionally, then you may want to shift the ‘note on’ threshold for more downward downwards the key travel by increasing its value.
+💡If you find yourself triggering notes unintentionally, then you may want to shift the ‘note on’ threshold more downwards the key travel by increasing its value.
 This will bring you more and more towards a classic keybed feel where notes are only triggered when you push a key right down to the bottom.

 On the other hand, if you’re eager to experiment with triggering notes using only light taps on a key’s surface, then an ‘extreme’ setting for the pressure dimension will allow you to do exactly that.